-- Run your washing machine and dishwasher only when they are full. - Keep showers under 5 minutes. - Fix leaking faucets, pipes, toilets, etc. - Turn off the water while you shave and brush your teeth. - Replace old dishwashers and clothes washers with energy efficient machines that use less water and electricity.
+- Run your washing machine and dishwasher only when they are full. - Keep showers under 5 minutes. - Fix leaking faucets, pipes, toilets, etc. - Replace old dishwashers and clothes washers with energy efficient machines that use less water and electricity.

 Outdoor

 - Minimize evaporation by watering during the early morning hours, when temperatures are cooler and winds are lighter. - Plant during the spring or fall when watering requirements are lower. - Use a layer of organic mulch around plants to reduce evaporation. - Use a broom instead of a hose to clean your driveway or sidewalk. - Adjust your lawn mower to a higher setting.
 Longer grass shades root systems and holds soil moisture better than a closely clipped lawn.